nthState/ShapeWarp/README.md

-# Chris's SwiftUI Path Warp
+# Chris's SwiftUI Shape Warp

-PathWarp modifies a `shape` and produces a new `shape` where the control points have been shifted by an `amount`.
+ShapeWarp modifies a `shape` and produces a new `shape` where the control points have been shifted by an `amount`.
 We also provide a `seed` value for pseudo-randomness